lulzzz/Fuse.NET/README.md

 input.Add(new Book
 {
-	title = "The code of the wooster", author = "aa"
+	title = "The Code of The Wooster", author = "Bob James"
 });

 input.Add(new Book
 {
-	title = "the wooster code",
+	title = "The Wooster Code",
-	author = "aa"
+	author = "Rick Martin"
 });

 input.Add(new Book
 {
-	title = "The code",
+	title = "The Code",
-	author = "aa"
+	author = "Jimmy Charles"
 });

 input.Add(new Book